MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning-sql-2022.md

 ## Install on Ubuntu

-Refer to [Quickstart: Install SQL Server and create a database on Ubuntu](quickstart-install-connect-ubuntu.md) for SQL Server 2022 on Linux installation.
+Refer to [Quickstart: Install SQL Server and create a database on Ubuntu](quickstart-install-connect-ubuntu.md) for [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] on Linux installation.
 Then, use the following steps to install SQL Server Machine Learning Services on Ubuntu:

  - [Install R on Ubuntu](#install-r-on-ubuntu)
  - [Install Python on Ubuntu](#install-python-on-ubuntu)